 - Sales price;

 - Refurbishment costs;

 - Excess mileage fees;

 - Early termination fees;

-- Anticipated margin due to the reassessment of the residual value (in application of the principles described in 1.c 1).
+- Anticipated margin due to the reassessment of the residual value.

 According to IAS 16 standard, an estimation (adjusted regularly) of the expected profit or loss on future disposals is spread over the life of the contracts.
 Those expectations related to the remarketing performance are part of the car sales result item.